slicedev/slice-ios/README.md

 pod 'SliceSDK', :git => 'https://github.com/slicedev/slice-ios'
 ```

-SliceSDK is written natively in Swift, so you will also need to add `!use_frameworks` to your Podfile.
+SliceSDK is written natively in Swift, so you will also need to add `use_frameworks!` to your Podfile.

 ## Integration